popovicu/g2disk/docs/building.md

 ## Server containers

-Ultimately, the project should have targets for easily building server container images that are trivial to build and distributed, as described [here](https://popovicu.com/posts/containers-bazel-one-command/).
+Ultimately, the project should have targets for easily building server container images that are trivial to build and distribute, as described [here](https://popovicu.com/posts/containers-bazel-one-command/).